minprog/uva-prog-ai/20 Problem sets/70 NameSurfer (part 2)/20 Python.md

 ### Lists

 Lists are used to store multiple values together.
-They are most like `ArrayLists` in Java, as they have no fixed size and just can just add and remove elements from it.
+They are most like `ArrayLists` in Java, as they have no fixed size and you can just add and remove elements from it.
 In Python, the elements don't even have to be the same type!

     >>> x = []